-So you've learned how to start a business, now it's time to promote it.
 Marketing your small business spreads the word about the incredible products you have to sell.
-No promotion equals slim chances of making money online any time soon.
+No eyeballs equals slim chances of making your first $1,000 online.

 But your customer’s attention is being pulled from pillar to post.
 Big brands with thousand-dollar marketing budgets drive the cost of advertising sky-high.
 Let’s not even get started on social media channels changing their algorithms to make it even harder for small businesses to reach the audiences they built.

 It’s not all doom and gloom.
 You can stand out in the busiest of spaces.
 It just takes a little more creativity.